 A theft conviction puts more than a blemish on your criminal record.
 Potential colleges or employers might not see it as a one-time mistake or a brief lack of judgment.
-Despite paying your debt to society through fines, incarceration, and other punishments, future employers and others may see this as a mark of a bad character and dishonesty.
 One conviction can significantly impact your life and create numerous hurdles for you to jump to gain an education and build a career.

-At Randall & Stump, Criminal Defense Attorneys, we have seen firsthand the significant consequences of a larceny conviction, which is why our larceny defense attorneys use their knowledge gained through years of experience to thoroughly investigate and analyze our clients’ cases.
+At Randall & Stump, Criminal Defense Attorneys, we have seen firsthand the significant consequences of a larceny conviction.
+Our larceny defense attorneys use their knowledge gained through years of experience to thoroughly investigate and analyze our clients’ cases.
 Our lawyers for larceny charges build strong, comprehensive, and aggressive defenses that refute a prosecutor’s potential arguments.

 We are committed to listening to our clients and guiding them through this difficult time with compassion and honesty.
 To discuss how we may be able to help you defense against theft charges, call Randall & Stump, Criminal Defense Attorneys at (980) 237-4579 or submit your details through our online form to schedule a free initial consultation.

 If the police and prosecution are convinced that you’re guilty, they will push forward with larceny charges.
-Nothing you say or do without a larceny defense attorney will help.
-The best way to handle larceny charges, whether you are facing a misdemeanor larceny charge or a felony larceny charge, is to immediately invoke your right to remain silent and call an experience Charlotte larceny attorlawyerney.
+The best way to handle larceny charges, whether you are facing a misdemeanor larceny charge or a felony larceny charge, is to immediately invoke your right to remain silent and call an experienced Charlotte larceny attorney.

 If you are accused of stealing property, you may be charged with larceny under NCGS §14-72, which covers both misdemeanor larceny and felony larceny in North Carolina.
 The degree of the charge you face depends on the value of the property stolen.